 An endowment from trustee Lois Pope has given undergraduate neuroscience majors the opportunity to participate in a neuroscience summer research fellowship at UM.
-As a Lois Pope fellow, you will be given a \$2,500 stipend and a single dormitory room for your participation in the program.
+As a Lois Pope fellow, you will be given a \$4,000 stipend for your participation in the program.
 Unlike PRIME, you will be expected to work full-time (40 hours per week) in a neuroscience laboratory for at least 10 weeks and to present a scientific poster at the Neuroscience Research Day during the following spring semester.
 While students are not allowed to accept funding from other sources, they may participate in the PRIME program as PRIME adjuncts.